mauricioaznar/nestjs-notary/README.md

 ## Currently working

+* File upload
+* cron job to delete files after certain period of time
+* file upload testing

+## Done

+* Improve list layout
+* Improve form layouts
 * add margin to generate link to resset password
 * Return to log in after user has changed its password.
 Improve feedback.

-* imrpove list layout
-* Imrpove form layouts

-* File upload acts
+* cleanup
-* cron job to delete files after certain period of time

-## Done
+  * delete dateFormat file
 * validate document uniqueness on the front end
 * change date for year in documents
 * Update roadmap to english